 Goods And Service Tax - Impact on Life Insurance Policies

-As you may be aware, with effect from 01st July 2017, the Goods and Services Tax (GST) is applicable which has replaced most of the existing indirect taxes including Service Tax, Swachh Bharat Cess and Krishi Kalyan Cess.
-This is considered as one of the biggest tax reform in India since Independence.
+As you may be aware, with effect from 01st July 2017, the Goods and Services Tax (GST) is applicable and has replaced most of the earlier indirect taxes including Service Tax, Swachh Bharat Cess and Krishi Kalyan Cess.
+This has been considered as one of the biggest tax reform in India since the Independence.

-- What is Goods and Service Tax ?Ans: The Goods and Services Tax (GST) is an integrated tax, wherein most of the existing indirect taxes such as Service tax, VAT, Cess etc (17 Taxes) have been subsumed into a single system of taxation.
+The Goods and Services Tax (GST) is a destination-based tax, levied at a single point at the time of consumption of goods or services by the consumer.
+It is an integrated tax, wherein most of the earlier indirect taxes such as Service tax, VAT, Cess etc (17 Taxes) have been subsumed into a single system of taxation.
 GST works on the concept of ''One Nation One Tax'' and will give single common national market.

-- Is GST applicable on the premium of all Insurance products?Ans: Yes, GST is applicable on all insurance products except few insurance products like the Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY) & Micro insurance product (Sampoorna Kavach Plan) in which the indirect tax exemption is continued.
+Yes, GST is applicable on all insurance products, except a few products like the Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY) & Micro insurance product (Sampoorna Kavach Plan) in which the indirect tax exemption has continued.

 ||Effective GST Rates

 - Is GST an additional tax to the earlier taxes on Life Insurance Policy?No, GST is an indirect tax which has replaced the earlier Service tax & Cess (Swachh Bharat Cess and Krishi Kalyan Cess) on life insurance premiums.